Martien/Aarde/src/independent-regions.md

 There are four separate arguments which have led us to this conclusion: 1.
 The nature and limits of human government.
 2. Equity among regions in a world community.
 3. Regional planning considerations.
 4. Support for the intensity and diversity of human cultures.

 1. There are natural limits to the size of groups that can govern themselves in a human way.
-The biologist J. B. S. Haldane has remarked on this in his paper, “On Being the Right Size”:
+The biologist J. B. S. Haldane has remarked on this in his paper, ”On Being the Right Size”:

     > …just as there is a best size for every animal, so the same is true for every human institution.
 In the Greek type of democracy all the citizens could listen to a series of orators and vote directly on questions of legislation.
 Hence their philosophers held that a small city was the largest possible democratic state… (J. B. S Haldane, “On Being the Right Size,” <publication>The World of Mathematics, Vol. II,</publication> J. R. Newman, ed.
 New York: Simon and Schuster, 1956, pp. 962-67).